 It was really a long sales cycle, the long relationship building and complex sales processes, and I think what has changed now is probably at that time, we were being evaluated just like any other providers, so the procurement department would come asking for five years revenue history, how many locations do you have, can you serve us in these five cities or time zones, but I think now the question would be- have you seen that change if it is enterprise FinTech or enterprise B2BC sales?
 Have you seen something change on either side?
 So in terms of the sales team or the type of salesperson or this type of mindset, founders are bringing in into this kind of a company and on the other side, at the buyers side as well.
 Have you seen that change?
 Or is it just the same?

-No I will seen actually a lot of change.
-I think that what we have seen with FinTech companies in general is that they upfront make the decision- do I go for a direct market approach i.e. B2C or do I choose to work with financial institution, i.e. will I be a a provider of technology to FI’s in general.
+Hans: No I have actually seen a lot of change.
+I think that what we have seen with FinTech companies in general is that they upfront make the decision- do I go for a direct market approach i.e. B2C or do I choose to work with a financial institution, i.e. will I be a provider of technology to FI’s in general.
 I think that’s the choice they make up front.
 So it’s becoming less optimistic.
 Right?
 And that has to do with the fact that the market for B2B2C is becoming big.

 You know, those are the two drivers of innovation also at the FinTech agenda, no surprise for FinTech.
 And it’s also relevant for financial institutions.
 So you see a lot of new technology, new solutions, new products, actually coming out in the last couple of two years based on IoT and artificial intelligence.
 And that also changed the mindset of the financial institutions.